 Fondue is one of the most famous dishes to come out of Switzerland, and this is no accident.
 People have been eating melted cheese from a communal pot for hundreds of years in the western French-speaking part of Switzerland.
-However, in the 1930s the Swiss Cheese Union aggressively marketed this dish both nationally and internationally, announcing it the national dish of Switzerland as a way to sell the country’s overabundance of cheese.
+However, in the 1930s the Swiss Cheese Union aggressively marketed this dish both nationally and internationally, announcing it as the national dish of Switzerland as a way to sell the country’s overabundance of cheese.
 And we are glad they did, who doesn’t like melted cheese and bread?
-Pair your fondue with a dry white wine, and be sure not to double dip!
+Pair your fondue with a dry white wine, and be sure not to double-dip!

 Don’t Forget About the Chocolate